-born near the New Forest but brought up in the wilder parts of the UK (father worked in forestry) – Cumbria, North East England, West Scotland on the banks of Loch Long & Wales in the hills of southern Snowdonia.
-His Nature Prize from school in Northumberland Spring 1975, no doubt set him on the road to a degree in Rural Land Management from Royal Agric University.
-He then worked for the National Trust as a land agent and then for a firm in Hertfordshire before setting up his own firm in 2002.
+I was born near the New Forest, lived in the wilder parts of the UK (father worked in forestry) – Cumbria, north east England, west Scotland on the banks of Loch Long, mid Wales, southern Snowdonia, west London and now in the Brecon Beacons.
+A Nature Prize (1975) at school set me on the road towards the environment, followed up by diving deep into the rural sector via a degree in Rural Land Management from Royal Agric University.

-He is also currently a member of the Bioscience for Society Strategy Panel (‘critical friend’ to the BBSRC) and RICS Countryside Policy Panel, wrote a book on the A to Z of Fishing for WH Smith (2004) and presented two reality shows for Discovery Channel (2001/2); one on survival fishing in Ireland and the other living off the land around a Welsh farmhouse.
+In other news, I’ve written a book on the A to Z of Fishing for WH Smith (2004) and presented two outdoors reality TV shows for Discovery H&L Channel; one on survival fishing (Reel Wars, 2001) in Ireland and the other living off the land in a Welsh farmhouse (Great Escape, 2002).